-April 3, 2019 – Peter Marra, a leading environment and conservation expert, has been named director of the Georgetown Environment Initiative (GEI), the Laudato Si’ Chair in Biology and the Environment, and professor in the McCourt School of Public Policy.
+Peter Marra, a leading environment and conservation expert, has been named director of the Georgetown Environment Initiative (GEI), the Laudato Si’ Professor in Biology and the Environment and professor in the McCourt School of Public Policy.

 The GEI brings together students, faculty and staff across Georgetown’s campuses – from business, foreign service, the humanities, law, medicine, public policy, the sciences and the social sciences – to contribute to Georgetown’s scholarship and outreach regarding the earth’s stewardship.